Understanding Secularism Class 8 Notes Political Science (Civics) Chapter 2 - PDF Download

 In What Way is Indian Secularism Different From that of Other Democratic Countries?

-Secularism Class 8 also provides the answer to the question ‘in what way is Indian Secularism different from those other democratic countries’.
-The basic difference is the dominant nature of understanding Secularism as practised in the United States of America.
-Religion is strictly separated from the state in case of American Secularism.
-On the other hand, religious affairs can be intervened by the state in case of Indian Secularism.
-This is the most significant difference between the Indian Secularism and the Secularism of other democratic countries.
+Secularism Class 8 also answers the question, "How is Indian secularism different from that of other democratic countries?"
+The fundamental distinction is the dominating character of comprehending Secularism as practised in the United States of America.
+In the case of American Secularism, religion is tightly segregated from the state.
+In the case of Indian secularism, the state may meddle in religious matters.
+This is the most notable distinction between Indian secularism and secularism in other democratic countries.

 Did You Know?